alonfnt/tsnex/README.md

 # tsnex

-**t-SNEx** is a lightweight, high-performance Python library for t-Distributed Stochastic Neighbor Embedding (t-SNE) built on top of JAX.
-Leveraging the power of JAX, `tsnex` offers JIT compilation, automatic differentiation, and hardware acceleration support to efficiently handle high-dimensional data for visualization and clustering tasks.
+**t-SNEx** is a high-performance Python library for t-SNE, built on JAX for fast, scalable dimensionality reduction.
+It utilizes JIT compilation, automatic differentiation, and hardware acceleration to efficiently process high-dimensional data for visualization and clustering.

 ## Installation
 Use the package manager [pip](https://pypi.org/project/tsnex/) to install `tsnex`.